 Due to its remote setting the Rongai Route receives the least traffic of all the routes on Kilimanjaro.

 The Rongai Route descends via the Marangu trail.

-Our Kilimanjaro adventure starts the Moment you land at Kilimanjaro international Airport, You will be met by our staff at the airport and transferred to Moshi in the peaceful surrounds of our comfortable pre and post trek accommodation Kiliwonder Hotel http://kiliwonders.com/ or Parkview inn Hotel http://www.pvim.com/ from where there are great views of the mountain.
-You can relax by the pool before your briefing with the Guides, who will provide the essential information for your trek to the roof of Africa
+All trekkers need to organize their own flight to Kilimanjaro international Airport [JRO].
+From JRO you will be met by our staff and transferred to Moshi in the peaceful surrounds of our comfortable pre and post trek accommodation from where there are great views of the mountain.
+You can relax by the pool before your briefing with the Guides, who will provide the essential information for your trek to the roof of Africa.

 After an early breakfast at your hotel, you will be picked up from Arusha (1400m) and driven to the Marangu Gate (1980m).
 At the gate, the porters will organize and pack the belongings for the hike while you and your guide register with the Tanzania National Park (TANAPA).
 You will then be transferred by vehicle to the Rongai trailhead, which is 2.5 hours away from the Managu Gate.
 The trail begins in the tall cornfields then leads into the pine forest.
 This trail has a gradual ascent and allows hikers to enjoy their surroundings.
 About halfway up the trail you will have a lunch break and you will reach the 1st Caves Camp (2600m) in the late afternoon or early evening.
 The porters and chef, who move very fast up the mountain, will reach camp before you and set up your tents, boil drinking water, and prepare snacks for your arrival.
 After washing up, a hot dinner will be served.
 For overnight, mountain temperatures may drop to freezing so be prepared!